 Nuclear Structure, Nuclear Decays, Rare and Exotic Processes

-The nuclear-theory group of JYFL engages in development of nuclear-structure models and their application to topics of weak-interaction physics.
-The topics include neutrino-nucleus interactions at supernova energies, rare weak decays like high-forbidden beta decays and double beta decays, and direct dark-matter detection.
-The group is theory member of large experimental underground collaborations, like SUPERNEMO and COBRA.
-The group has strong theory collaboration with La Plata in Argentina, Bucharest in Romania and Yale University in USA.
-The group hosts currently one professor, one post-doctoral researcher and four graduate students.
+The nuclear-theory group of JYFL develops nuclear-structure models and applies them to topics of weak-interaction physics.
+The topics include neutrino-nucleus interactions at supernova energies, rare weak decays like forbidden beta decays and double beta decays, and direct dark-matter detection.
+The group is theory member of the large experimental underground experiments SUPERNEMO and COBRA and collaborates with experimental groups at JYFL, RCNP, etc. The group has strong theory collaboration with La Plata in Argentina, Bucharest in Romania and Yale University in USA.
+The group hosts currently one professor, one post-doctoral researcher and five graduate students.

 Contact person: Jouni Suhonen